-Federal Digital System - The Federal Digital System provides free online access to official publications of the Federal Government.
+GovInfo.gov - GovInfo provides provides free public access to official publications from all three branches of the Federal Government.

 Congressional Directory - This official directory provides short biographies along with telephone numbers of each member of the Senate and House, committee memberships, and terms of service.

 American FactFinder - This resource provides access to census data about the United States, Puerto Rico, and the Island Areas.

 Ben's Guide to U.S Government for Kids - This guide teaches kids in kindergarten through 12th grade about the federal government.

 Social Security Handbook - This resource provides information and a guide to the Social Security program.

 Compilation of Presidential Documents - This consists of Weekly and the Daily Compilation of Presidential Documents that are official publications of materials released by White House Press Secretary.

 Other Federal Government Websites - This page contains links to federal government information available on the web, including budget information, census information, federal regulations, and more.

 Louisiana government agencies publish many documents that are of interest to the general public.
 Shreve Memorial Library is a participating library in the distribution program.
 For information concerning Louisiana public documents and the depository program, please contact Shreve Memorial Library.

 Louisiana.gov - The official website for the state of Louisiana.